 Deficiency Judgments in Arizona

 Sometimes, when a home is sold in foreclosure, the money that comes from that sale is not enough to cover what the homeowner owed.
-In these cases, the lender can often seek what is called a deficiency judgement, making the homeowner responsible for paying the remaining balance.
+In these cases, the lender can often seek what is called a deficiency judgment, making the homeowner responsible for paying the remaining balance.
 In Arizona, the lender can usually obtain a deficiency judgment by filing a separate lawsuit within 90 days following a non-judicial foreclosure sale.
 However, in many cases it is not an option.
 That's because Arizona also has an anti-deficiency law that states the lender cannot get a deficiency judgment after a non-judicial foreclosure if the property is:

 - 2.5 acres or less, and